 Federal Pell Grants

-Pell Grant awards ranged from $549 to $5,645 for 2013 – 2014 Academic Year.
-Pell Grants are awarded by the federal government and are available to students with high financial need.
-Like all grants, the Pell Grant does not need to be repaid and is applied directly towards tuition.
-Eligibility for Pell is determined by using the estimated family contribution (EFC) calculation derived when the family completes a FAFSA.
+Pell Grant awards ranged from $598 to $5,815 for the 2016 – 2017 Academic Year.
+Pell Grants are awarded by the federal government and the FAFSA determines eligibility for the Pell Grant.
+Like all grants, the Pell Grant does not need to be repaid.

 Minnesota State Grants

-Minnesota State Grants range from $100 to $8,786.
+Minnesota State Grants range from $340 to approximately $8,000.
 Minnesota State Grants are awarded to eligible Minnesota residents on the basis of need and do not have to be repaid.
-Amount of the grant is determined once the state budget is set in July prior to the student’s first year.
-We provide an estimate in the financial aid award based on the previous year’s amount.
+Amount of the grant is determined once the state budget is set in July prior to the upcoming school year.
+St. Olaf provide an estimates in the financial aid award based on the previous year’s amount.

 TEACH Grant Program